NGINX App Protect DoS Live Activity Monitoring

 server {

-# your api configuration will be here
+# insert your API configuration here

 }